Under fierce Republican attack, U.S. General Milley defends calls with China | Politics

 When asked, Milley acknowledged talking to Washington Post author Bob Woodward for a book that showcased Milley's role trying to avert a crisis over apparent Chinese fears that Trump might attack Beijing in his final months in office.
 The book detailed supposedly "secret" calls with General Li Zuocheng of the People's Liberation Army on Oct.
 30, 2020 and again on Jan.
 8, and said Milley had promised to warn China first if he were ordered to attack.

 "If the head of the PLA called you and said, 'Hey, we're getting ready to invade Taiwan' and (Chinese President) Xi Jinping found out about it, he'd be shot," Sullivan said, referring to China's People's Liberation Army.
-Milley said the calls fit within his mandate to ensure strategic stability.
+Milley said the calls were part of his mandate to ensure strategic stability.

 "I know, I am certain, President Trump did not intend on attacking the Chinese and it is my directed responsibility to convey presidential orders and intent," Milley told the Senate Armed Services Committee.
-Trump, in a statement, has said he "never even thought of attacking China."
-But after the initial account of Milley's calls with China surfaced, Trump said Milley should be fired if they were true.
+Trump, who has said Milley should be fired if the acounts were true, issued a statement after the hearing ridiculing the Army general.

+"No wonder the Afghanistan withdrawal was such a disaster.
+'General' Milley spent all of his time talking to these Fake Book writers," Trump said.
+Senator Angus King, an independent committee member who caucuses with Democrats, praised Milley.
+"I think he was rendering the country a significant service," King told reporters on a conference call after the hearing.

+The committee's Democratic chairman, Senator Jack Reed, also told reporters that de-escalating international tensions was part of Milley's job.
+'HE'S CRAZY'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)